Charsjerry/Charsjerry/README.md

 ### Key Achievement:
-* Training: Conducted remote training for a community online with the title internet4safety.
+* Training: Conducted remote training for a community online titled internet4safety.(Charity Squad)
+* Training: Conducted remote training for a group of Trainers online titled Tech4safety.( DOBI Teenage Foundations)
 * Leadership: Led a team of 6 to give a podcast titled: The Psychology of cybercriminals & Insider Threat Analysis.(Phillipine)